Chinnu1103/Vehicle-Detector/README.md

 # Vehicle-Detector
-Computes the number of whhels present in a vehicle by identifying it using a simple primitive CNN.
+Computes the number of wheels present in a vehicle by identifying it using a simple primitive CNN coded in tensorflow.